-9On an alternative definition of truth, a memory is true just in case it is accurate not with respect to the originally experienced event but rather with respect to the event that unfolded before the subject's eyes at the time of the original experience.
-The two definitions can come apart; see Sect.
-7.3.
+8 On an alternative definition of truth, a memory is true just in case it is accurate not with respect to the originally experienced event but rather with respect to the event that unfolded before the subject's eyes at the time of the original experience.
+The two definitions can come apart; see section 3.